 Effective inventory management with real-time visibility across your supply chain

 Before implementing an ERP system, companies typically rely on a "master" spreadsheet to review inventory on hand, what's on backorder, and estimated margins.
 There is little clarity into why certain products are in their warehouse or a breakdown of what is profitable by SKU.
-The spreadsheet (or sheets) do not provide fill and turn rates of inventory, forecasting, or a detailed margin analysis overall and on the item level.
+The spreadsheet (or sheets) does not provide fill and turn rates of inventory, forecasting, or a detailed margin analysis overall and on the item level.
 Without it, you end with satellites of information and no real-time view of what your inventory levels are, and why.

 Empower has helped companies achieve huge reductions in on-hand inventory, increase sales on profitable items, improve margins, reduce stock-outs and overall make more money.

 Accurately manage costs

 Track the costs of goods sold and holding costs across your inventory.
 Select a different valuation method for each inventory item.
 Create GL entries directly from inventory transactions.
 Automatically or manually allocate freight costs on sales orders, shipments and invoices.

 Manage multiple warehouses

 Inventory can be stored and moved based on a number of parameters such as location-specific inventory quantities, allocations, and costs.
 Redistribute inventory from a central warehouse to other warehouses automatically upon receipt.

 There are many ways to evaluate and analyze inventory and your system should offer various methods for each item.
 Use standard cost, moving average, FIFO, and item-specific methods.
 Make direct adjustments to cost and physical inventory count using reports and inquiry screens.

 Lot and serial numbering